 Awards and Publications

-In December of 2017 I temporarily left my job, and am focusing on my writing again, and hope to get published on a large and professional scale.
-I have recently finished another book, a poetry collection, which has been receiving a lot of popular reviews among initial readers.
+In July, I finished a poetry collection which has been receiving a lot of popular reviews among initial readers.
 I have been sharing my verse with people and doing public readings in Europe this year, and the response has been overwhelmingly positive, so it has encouraged me to take things seriously.

-(1) An anthology including selections from the best of my Africa, Asia, Middle Eastern, Latin American, and United States travel experiences, drawing from my previous three travel books, and supplemented with more recent travel writing in Mexico, the Balkans, and Eastern Europe.
+I am also near completion of an anthology of my best travel writing, including selections from the best of my African, Asian, Middle Eastern, Latin American, and United States travel experiences, drawing from my previous three travel books, and supplemented with more recent travel writing in Mexico, the Balkans, and Eastern Europe.

 Please feel free to send any comments about my writing (or if you would like to simply make contact) to my email at: